 If an agreement cannot be reached soon, the logical next step would be to appoint a lawyer to represent Rocco, to help the courts get a better understanding of his wishes, and what is best for him.

-The family and child custody lawyers at Griffith, Young & Lass have years of experience litigating and settling hundreds of child custody cases in the San Marcos area.
+The family and child custody lawyers at Griffith, Young & Lass have years of experience litigating and settling hundreds of child custody cases in the San Diego area.
 If you or someone you know needs a child custody attorney, call now for a free consultation.
 858-345-1720

 © 2016 Millionairium and Griffith, Young & Lass.
 Authorization to post is granted, with the stipulation that Millionairium and Griffith, Young & Lass are credited as sole source.
 Linking to other sites from this document is strictly prohibited, with the exception of herein imbedded links.